A banner saying "This November, stand up for science."

 Vote

 Your vote matters.
-Midterm elections typically have a lower voter turnout.
-In the 2018 election, only 34% of STEM students voted.
-Pledge to vote in the 2022 Election and get text reminders for your state and national primary.
+In the 2020 election, STEM student voter turnout increased by 15%, but we still need your voices.
+Pledge to vote in the 2024 Election and get text reminders for your state and national primary.
 Check your registration status to ensure you’re registered to vote.

 Check Your Voter Registration Status